HexmosTech/Ansika/README.md

 </div>

 ## Overview

-Ansika (Ansible + Nuitka) simplifies the task of bulk onboarding software installation and configuration tasks into a single command.
-It reduces the workload and effort for Technical Leads and Engineers by swiftly downloading, authorizing, and activating a binary file which sets up and installs software packages, libraries, and system or package configurations, making the process effortless when setting up software on computers for employees, interns, or supporting teams.
+Ansika simplifies bulk software installation tasks, condensing all installation and configuration activities into a single command.
+It reduces the employee onboarding workload for technical leads and engineers by quickly downloading, authorizing, and executing a binary file.
+Ansika sets up software,  libraries, and extensions for new employees or interns.

-Ansika streamlines the process into a single executable file, eliminating the need for external dependencies.
-By configuring your software packages, libraries, and settings within the ansible playbook file (one_installer.yml), a single command takes care of the rest.
-This command seamlessly downloads, provides permissions, and executes the binary file on local machines.
+The produced binary has no external dependencies, and requires minimal experience to initiate.
+One simply has to define software packages, libraries, and settings in the ansible playbook file ([one_installer.yml](https://github.com/HexmosTech/Ansika/blob/main/one_installer.yml)), and push changes to github to get variations of this binary release.
+The resultant command smoothly downloads, grants permissions, and executes the binary file on local machines.

 ## Benefits

 - Install any combination of software packages, libraries and extensions
 - Run commands and configure setting files
 - Produce zero-dependency binaries